ryjen/ryjen.github.io/content/post/musings/questioning-the-suffering.md

 Do you think prayers make you live in the future?

 Do you think projecting what want will make it happen?
-Or create an egoic identity to transfer the lack somewhere else?
+Or create an egoic identity?

 Do you think that your ego is "the secret" sauce in your capitalization of dysfunction?